MarHai/hy_2025_docker_test/README.md

 3. Open up a terminal or command line, change to the directory in which your `Dockerfile` is located, and run the following command:
    `docker build -t r_test .`

-4. Change into your Docker Desktop and find the built container from within the same aforementioned directory.
+4. Change into your Docker Desktop and find the built container under images.
 Run it.